NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuide.md

 NVIGI_API nvigi::Result nvigiLoadInterface(nvigi::PluginID feature, const nvigi::UID& interfaceType, uint32_t interfaceVersion, void** _interface, const char* utf8PathToPlugin);
 ```

-It is important to emphasize that this API allows host to provide an additional path to a plugin which implements this interface.
+It is important to emphasize that this API allows the host to provide an additional path to a plugin which implements this interface.
 In other words, **not all plugin locations need to be known when `nvigiInit` is called**.

 > NOTE:
 > This API will load and make resident in memory the shared library which matches the `PluginID` (unless it is already loaded due to earlier request for an interface it implements)